BIOP/ijp-imagetoatlas/registration.md

 * click, top menu bar : `Align > Remove Last registration`
 * or right- click in ABBA's viewer : `Remove Last registration`

-This removal can be undone, which is also a way to investigate the quality of the last registration.
+This removal can be cancelled, which is also a way to investigate the quality of the last registration.

 ### Development - adding a registration method of your own